eliastor/course-golang-syseng-101/unit1/README.md

 ```

 If you haven't managed to solve all steps publish code for the step you succeeded and make a comment in code.
-If you exercise requires to make multiple files or even pacakges, don't hesitate to create them in `unit1/exercises/eX/` folder
+If you exercise requires to make multiple files or even packages, don't hesitate to create them in `unit1/exercises/eX/` folder

 As soon as you implemented the code and place it into `unit1/exercises/e0/main.go`, make PR to this repo.